smartconstructiongroup/Tracking-and-Material-Counting/README.md

 Site operatives counted by the results of the detection phase.
 However, the materials counted by MC module, which is based on the morphology operations, Hough Transform, and post processing algorithm.
 #### Prediction
 Finally, our framework could predict the rate of waste, installed, and imported materials and also the number of operative sites in a scene.
-In the following image, you can see a shot of output showing the online results of our method.
+In the following image, you can the results of the framework.
 ![results](https://user-images.githubusercontent.com/119409598/216588602-6705e122-1ef9-444e-8da3-7cadf092372b.gif)